Equivariant Intrinsic Formality: Equivariantly intrinsically formal graded algebras

-\begin{definition} We say a diagram of $\DGA$s, $(\sA,d)$ is formal if there is a weak equivalence between $(\sA,d)$ and the injective envelope of $(H(\sA), 0)$.
-That is the isomorphism of graded algebras is realized by a zig-zag of quasi-isomorphisms of the system of $\DGA$s.
-A $G$-space $X$ is said to be formal if the minimal system of $\DGA$s representing it is formal. \end{definition}
+\begin{definition} We say a system of $\DGA$s, $(\sA,d)$ is equivariantly formal if there is a weak equivalence between $(\sA,d)$ and the injective envelope of $(H(\sA), 0)$.
+That is, the isomorphism of graded algebras is realized by a zig-zag of quasi-isomorphisms of the system of $\DGA$s.
+A $G$-space $X$ is said to be equivariantly formal if the minimal system of $\DGA$s representing it is equivariantly formal.